 Programs must provide educational or enrichment activities in an organized, structured and supervised environment.
-Although there are no specific requirements for the types of educational and enrichment activities that a program can offer, examples include, but are not limited to, arts and crafts, homework assistance, life skills, remedial education, organized fitness activities, etc. Organizations should contact their State agency for assistance in determining if an activity is eligible independent center must retain administrative and fiscal responsibility for the meal service.
-Furthermore, the sponsor or independent center must be the party that enters into the agreement with the State agency and must assume responsibility for meeting all meal service requirements, including ensuring that meals are served at eligible sites [CACFP 08-2012, At-risk Afterschool Meals Component of the CACFP, Questions and Answers, February 17, 2012].
+Although there are no specific requirements for the types of educational and enrichment activities that a program can offer, examples include, but are not limited to, arts and crafts, homework assistance, life skills, remedial education, organized fitness activities, etc. Organizations should contact their State agency for assistance in determining if an activity is eligible.

-Note: there is no requirement that all children receiving meals participate in the offered activities
+Note: there is no requirement that all children receiving meals participate in the offered activities.